 2. Employees shall be provided with a copy of Ohio's Ethics Laws, ORC Section 102, at commencement of employment.

-3. All employees shall take and subscribe to the Oath of Office prescribed in Article IX, Section 9.01 of the City Charter.
-A copy of the Ethics Laws is contained in Section 9 of this manual.
+3.

 TARDINESS SECTION 7.02

 A. POLICY

 1. Habitual tardiness is inexcusable and shall not be tolerated.
 Tardiness is defined as any situation where an employee reports to work after the employee's scheduled starting time, and such tardiness is not excused.
 Employees tardy by seven (7) minutes or more shall not be paid for the period of time the employee is tardy.
 Time and pay shall be deducted for this purpose to the next quarter (¼) of an hour (i.e., seven [7] minutes to twenty-one [21] minutes late = ¼ hour deduction, twenty-two [22] to thirty-six [36] minutes late = ½ hour deduction, etc.).